 Found a few old photos of the veggie garden when we first started growing years ago.

-Over the years we have had bumper crops of veggies in the gardens at BSRBG.
-By caring for the soil , Mother Nature has been good to us in plenty of healthy good food.
+Over the years we have had bumper crops of veggies and fruit in the gardens at BSRBG.
+By caring for the soil , Mother Nature has been good to us by providing our ranch with an abundance of healthy good food.

 Zephyr Summer Squash

 I have been growing food for years at BSR and have seen my soil improve year after year.
 I do not use fertilizer but I do add some organic soil amendments periodically by Dr Earth.
 I sometimes amend beds after a heavy growing season with things like feather meal, azomite rock dust and cottonseed meal for the acid loving plants like blue berries and strawberries.
 For the most part I use compost that I have made from our goat barn and coop as well as garden waste gathered after a particular plant is finished producing.
 I grow comfrey and sunchokes for their biomass.
 I add it to the compost, use it for forage for the goats and chickens and make compost tea with it.
 I encourage beneficial insects into my gardens by mixing in lots of their favorite plants, sunflowers, lavender, toyon, white sage, poppies, calendula. marigolds and much more.
 The plants bring in the native pollinators as well as many predatory insects that help to take care of pests that would otherwise be eating my veggies.
 This reduces the need for any pesticides.
 If I have to use anything, the organic products like safer and neem usually do the trick.
 This year I am growing more food then I ever have before due to the pandemic.
-That combined with my perennial crops like asparagus, artichokes and fruit trees, we have been feasting on the garden since last winter.
+The hoop houses extend our growing seasons and those combined with my perennial crops like asparagus, artichokes and fruit trees, provide us with food year round.
 My pea harvest just ended and it was phenomenal.
-We are installing another hoop house to extend the growing season.
-It is my hope to be able to grow crops and propagate native plants year round.
+We are installing another hoop house this year.
+It is my hope to be able to continue to grow crops and propagate native plants year round.

 As the founder and president of the WEFSC, I am determined to do all I can to help our community as well as others become more educated in fire resiliency in our home and gardens.
 I started the WEFSC Firewise Demo Garden Program in early 2019 and installed our first Garden in San Carlos in early 2020.
 The garden is in the San Carlos Community Garden and is located on the campus of Springall Academy at 6460 Boulder Lake Ave., San Diego, California 92119.
 The garden demonstrates the use of waterwise, firewise, native and habitat garden strategies.
 You can read more about this garden on the WEFSC website in the outreach section. www.wynolaestatesfsc.com.